sei-jed-10/W08D01-React-Intro/12-quiz-time.md

 4. The `ReactDOM.render` method generates a new element with an ID of `root`, which it populates with the JSX returned from the `Kangaroos` component.
 React updates the virtual DOM to have this new element, which the browser sees to dynamically change the page with the new element on it.

+* 1. The `ReactDOM.render` method generates a virtual DOM node containing whatever content the `Kangaroos` component returns, and appends that to the element with an ID of `root`.
+Then, React compares the virtual DOM to the regular DOM and updates on the webpage only the elements that have changed.

 -----------------------------------